-Equivalent to graduation from an accredited four-year college or university with major coursework in business or public administration or a related field, and five (5) years of experience in municipal government.
-Five (5) years experience in enforcement and communication codes, ordinances and regulations with two (2) years of considerable supervisory or administrative experience.
+Equivalent to graduation from an accredited four-year college or university with major coursework in business or public administration or a related field (e.g., engineering), and five (5) years of experience in municipal government.
+Five (5) years experience in construction and maintenance of Public Works infrastructure and facilities with two (2) years of considerable supervisory or administrative experience.
 Possession of a Master's Degree is highly desirable.